Carlos Duarte Costa: Attempts at church and societal reform

 In 1932, Duarte Costa played an active role in the Constitutionalist Revolution, a failed attempt to restore constitutional government to Brazil.
 Duarte Costa formed a "Battalion of the Bishop" to fight on the side of the Constitutionalist troops and helped finance the battalion by selling off diocesan assets along with his own personal possessions.
 Duarte Costa's battalion never fought, however, which was a source of disappointment to him.
-Duarte Costa's support for the Constitutionalist Revolution earned him the animosity of President Vargas, signaling the beginning of a long period of difficult relations between Duarte Costa and the Brazilian government.

 In 1936, Duarte Costa made his second ad limina visit to Rome, meeting with Pope Pius XI.
 It is widely believed that he presented the pope with a list of radical reform proposals for the Catholic Church in Brazil, though no record of this survives.
 During this period he did become friends with another outspoken priest who would go on to achieve world fame, Helder Camara.